Analyzing the influence of graviton fluctuations on the inflationary spectrum with a Kucha\v{r}-Torre clock: Kucha r -Torre clock for the inflationary Universe

 Let us first stress the implications of the inflation potential in such formulation: since $V(\phi)\simeq const.$ acts as a cosmological constant contribution, the minisuperspace background cannot be a vacuum geometry but it must contain $\Lambda$ as a source.
 Therefore, we must move our choice of the classical background from the Bianchi I of Sec. \ref{sec3:gravitons-vilenkin}, \ref{sec4:fluid-gravitons} to a different one, namely the Friedmann-Lemaitre-Robertson-Walker (FLRW) geometry.
 In such case, one should in principle deal with scalar perturbations of the metric along with tensor ones; however, the independence of the two allows us to consider once again only tensor contributions as ``slow'' gravity fluctuations in our model.
 This means that we are neglecting the backreaction of the scalar field on the spacetime geometry, coherently with the Born-Oppenheimer separation previously implemented.

-The inflationary phase is identified with the de Sitter one by neglecting the slow-roll parameter $\varepsilon=-\dot{\Hubble}/\Hubble^2$ (being $\Hubble = \dot{a}/a$ the Hubble parameter), so that $V(\phi)$ reconstructs the cosmological constant term; more precisely, in order to avoid the singular behaviour for $\varepsilon \rightarrow 0$, we shall fix the it to a small non-zero constant, as in \cite{bib:brizuela-kiefer-2016-desitter,bib:maniccia-montani-torcellini}.
+The inflationary phase is identified with the de Sitter one by neglecting the slow-roll parameter $\varepsilon=-\dot{\Hubble}/\Hubble^2$ (being $\Hubble = \dot{a}/a$ the Hubble parameter), so that $V(\phi)$ reconstructs the cosmological constant term; more precisely, in order to avoid the singular behavior for $\varepsilon \rightarrow 0$, we shall fix the it to a small nonzero constant, as in \cite{bib:brizuela-kiefer-2016-desitter,bib:maniccia-montani-torcellini}.

 The FLRW line element in the conformal gauge reads:

 where $a(\eta)$ is the cosmic scale factor, whose solution is given by

 being $\Hubble_0$ the constant Hubble parameter.
 This sets up the classical background, over which we consider tensor gravitational fluctuations and then the inflaton field living on a such perturbed geometry (scalar perturbations are attributed to the inflaton only).